 Step 4.
 Go above and beyond

 In addition to food, pollinators also need homes.
 While honey bees live in hives, most native bees live underground or in cavities.
 Incorporating pollinator nesting habitat into your pollinator garden can give it an extra boost.

 Need inspiration?
 Pollinator gardens are sprouting up all over Fridley.
-Take a look at these gardens for inspiration for your own yard.
-Have you planted a pollinator patch that you'd like to see on our Pollinator Pathway?
+Take a look at this interactive gardens map for inspiration for your own yard.
+Have you planted a pollinator patch that you’d like to see on our Pollinator Pathway?
 Fill out this form to include your garden.